rbreaves/xosx/README.md

 Swap left side keys - Alt is Ctrl (to be like Cmd), Super key is Alt, Ctrl is Super key

+### Applications this will install
+ vim, konsole, jq, osx-arc-collection, zsh, plank

 ### TODO

 Create function that reads the xmodmap and recreates new xmodmap files for swapping keys in a manner that aligns with macOS.